NanManee/World_Life_Expectancy_Project/README.md

 ### Project Task

-- To understanding the current average life expectancy across different countries.
+- To understand the current average life expectancy across different countries.
 - Investigate variations in life expectancy between developed and developing countries.
 - Analyze historical data to understand trends in life expectancy and explore factors contributing to changes over time.